fenago/python-networking-sysadmins/development/lab_guides/Lab_1.md

 ```

 The character value for `San Francisco` and the corresponding
-index count is shown in *Figure 1.15*:
+index count is shown :

 ![](./images/C13963_01_15.jpg)